Who we are

-First and Middle names / address lived at / dates of birth/christening/marriage/death; parents/siblings/children’s names and ages; information sources / information suppliers and providers / address lived at.
+First and Middle names / address lived at / dates of: birth/christening/marriage/death.
+Parents/siblings/children’s names and ages; information sources / information suppliers and providers.

 Genealogical information privacy and protection

 The WGD2019 is stored on a private computer system that only the database designer/owners have access to.
 It is not available via the Internet.
-Enquiries to search the database may be sent to the designer/owners, using the appropriate search form, provided at the bottom of the Genealogy Page.
+Enquiries to search the database may be sent to the designer/owners, using the appropriate search form, provided at the bottom of the Genealogy Page One.
 However, due to the unethical behaviours of some researchers in the past, information will only be provided as part of an exchange agreement.
-The requester will be expected to provide research information in exchange for similar and obviously information that is new to us; this will be clarified through discussion.
+The requester will be expected to provide new research information in exchange for similar and obviously information that is new to us; this will be clarified through discussion.